 - Richmond is ranked 6th among “Top 50 Medium Markets for Relocating Families” – Primacy Relocation and Worldwide ERC

 Jobs in Richmond are commensurate with the number of growing businesses, which makes the Richmond real estate market both appealing and expansive.
 While some Richmond realtors specialize in the city of Richmond, in one specific locality, such as Glen Allen real estate, or real estate in one particular county, such as Chesterfield County, Virginia Estates Richmond realtors are diligent in maintaining a list of the finest homes for sale throughout the entire metropolitan Richmond real estate market.

-Quality of life in Richmond offers those looking to relocate beautiful old neighborhoods with remarkable architecture, a cultural and educational legacy suitable for a diverse population of more than 200,000, and historic significance dating back to seventeenth century English settlers.
+Quality of life in Richmond offers those looking to relocate beautiful old neighborhoods with remarkable architecture, a cultural and educational legacy suitable for a diverse population of more than 200,000, and historical significance dating back to seventeenth-century English settlers.

 Under the benefaction of William Byrd, Richmond was developed and built in 1737 and became the capital of Virginia in 1779.
 Virginia joined the Confederacy in 1861, and during the Civil War Richmond served as the capital of the Confederacy and suffered the constant focus of Union armed forces.

 Richmond persevered through numerous trials, including the 1862 Peninsular campaign, in which the city was narrowly saved by the Seven Days battles, and the Wilderness campaign of 1864.
 Grant’s ensuing campaign of around Petersburg (1864-1865) led to Richmond’s eventual demise, and much of the city was destroyed during the subsequent Confederate evacuation.